 Above: An Austrian scythe, lighter, smaller and far more popular than the English scythe.

 Scythes carry out more jobs (like weeding) than mowers.
 The original lawnmowers were invented in the 19th century, pulled along by a donkey or pony.
 The animal wore large leather clogs, to avoid footprints.
-Motors meant goodbye to animals and hello to a lot of noise and fumes; prolonged use of strimmers can cause hip strain and ear damage, with its indiscriminate cutter whacking everything in sight, including trees.
+Motors meant goodbye to animals and hello to a lot of noise and fumes.
+Prolonged use of a strimmer can cause hip strain and ear damage, with its indiscriminate cutter whacking everything in sight, including trees.

 Scything a meadow and making hay in East Anglia, UK

 Above: Before beginning, Richard sharpens his blade with a whetstone.
 This is repeated throughout the act of mowing, about every five minutes in fact.
-It should be said that after five minutes, roughly 30 feet of grass has been cut and though he makes it look easy, a rest is not a bad idea.
+It should be said that after five minutes, roughly 30 feet of grass has been cut and though he makes it look easy, blade-sharpening is a good reason for a rest.

 Scything a meadow and making hay in East Anglia, UK

 Above: Scything is fantastic exercise for the core muscles and makes a good accompaniment to the Alexander Technique or Pilates.
-All of which is covered in the book, along with Mindfulness-Based Stress Reduction.
-It’s all relevant, as is the information on haymaking and growing grains (the latter being useful for sourdough).
+All of which is covered in the book, along with mindfulness-based stress reduction.
+It’s all relevant, as is the information on haymaking and growing grains.

 Scything a meadow and making hay in East Anglia, UK